dbca-wa/wastd/docs/business_analysts.rst

 Manager
 ^^^^^^^
-The manager requires timely and defensible insight to answer the ministerial inquiry, to fulfil reporting obligations to the steering committee, or to provide data-driven, strategic advice.
+The manager requires timely and defensible insight

+* to answer a ministerial inquiry,
+* to fulfil reporting obligations e.g. to a steering committee, or
+* to provide data-driven, strategic advice for management interventions or plans.

 Insight could be required as

 * `data <https://strandings.dpaw.wa.gov.au/admin/observations/animalencounter/>`_